bodies

 Good news!
 You’re not the only person who’s experienced this - pubic hairs are definitely more stubborn than other hairs on our bodies!
 The hair that grows in the pubic area is thicker than other types of body hair or head hair, not to mention, the skin around the vulva and the scrotum are really…

-We are living in a time where death and loss are everywhere we look and is a part of so many of our lives, often before we think it will be.
-Here’s some talk with The Order of The Good Death’s Sarah Chavez about death positivity – what it is, what that means, and who it can help – and how young people can better understand death, can better talk to each other about it and support each another through it.
+The Order of The Good Death’s Sarah Chavez about death positivity — what it is, what that means, and who it can help — and how we can better understand death.

 Caster Semenya is a gold-medal-winning Olympic athlete from South Africa.
 She’s an incredibly talented runner who’s won dozens of gold medals at competitions worldwide.
 But instead of having her athletic performance attributed to natural talent and hard work, it has been scrutinized and coupled with assertions that she can’t possibly have accomplished what she has without cheating.
 Who is to blame for this, you might ask?
 Just the usual suspects: sexism, cissexism, and white supremacy.